mtopircean/essential-oils/README.md

 #### Python

+I`ve used  the Python debugging tool available in GitPod to test my code in a high number of instances.
+The use of print statements where also consistent across the development stage, and still present in order to prompt the user on different stages of the program instance, and also to validate correct code execution.

 #### Local functionality tests
 Link to full local functionality test: [TESTING.MD](https://github.com/mtopircean/essential-oils/blob/main/TESTING.md)

 #### Fixed bugs and current errors

+**KNOWN ERRORS:**

+Althoug is not considered as an error, there is a best practice not implemented in the form of imperative commits to GitHub.
+It was highlighted for my previous project, for project 2 that this should be implemented.
+Unfortunatley, Project 2 feedback came very late, close to me finishing this project, so I was able to implemented it on a very limited number of commits.

 ## Credits